-When cracking a WEP protected WiFi network an attacker may conduct an ARP Request Replay attack against the affected network.
+When hacking a WEP protected WiFi network an attacker may conduct an ARP Request Replay attack against the affected network.
 There are cases where is not likely to succeed, such as when there are no clients authenticated to the AP.
-Traditionally an ARP Request Replay attack, replays requests from other authenticated clients to increase the number of generated IVs.
-Without an authenticated client, these IVs cannot be generated in the standard way.
+Traditionally an ARP Request Replay attack, replays requests from existing authenticated clients to increase the number of generated IVs.
+Without an authenticated client, these IVs cannot be generated in the same way.

-In this video, I demonstrate how to authenticate with to a client-less WEP protected network, and using various aircrack-ng tools, break the WEP encryption password.
+In this video, I demonstrate how to authenticate with to hack a client-less WEP protected network, using various aircrack-ng tools, to break the WEP encryption password.

-I was using BackTrack 4 R1 in this video but the default driver doesn’t work too well with my AWUS036H USB WiFi card, so I removed the new drivers and loaded the older BackTrack 3 drivers.
+I was using BackTrack 4 R1 in this video, but the default driver doesn’t work too well with my AWUS036H USB WiFi card, so I replaced the newer drivers with the more stable BackTrack 3 drivers.

 The next step I took was to enable monitor mode on my wireless card using airmon-ng and starting airodump-ng on channel 6 to see what networks were around.